RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Create the reference list entry according to the rules for the source.
 List authors in the order in which they appear in the source.
 The first-listed name is inverted - Family Name, Given Name.
 The rest of the names are written as - Given Name Family Name.

-Author's Family Name, Given Name.
+{.hanging-indent}Author's Family Name, Given Name.
 Year. *Title of Book: Subtitle of Book*.
-Place of Publication: Publisher's Name.
+Place of Publication: Publisher's Name. {/.hanging-indent}

 > {.hanging-indent}Baratay, Eric and Elisabeth Hardouin Fugier.
 2002. *Zoo*.
 London: Reaktion Books. {/.hanging-indent}
 > {.hanging-indent}Buhler Lynes, Barbara, Lesley Poling-Kempes and Frederick W. Turner.
 2004. *Georgia O'Keeffe and New Mexico: A Sense of Place*.
 Princeton: Princeton University Press. {/.hanging-indent}